 Additionally, Nihon Seiko did not limit itself to the marketing of what we know to be the Polarex and Unitron product line.
 My research indicates that Nihon Seiko products were distributed to Vernonscope, University Optics, and Astro-Physics.
 These products included eyepieces, viewfinders and guidescopes.

 Lawrence Fine attended Harvard University and, although his exact undergraduate degree is not known, he did have a mathematics background and also did graduate work in economics.
-According to his Son, Philip, Lawrence “was a real tinkerer, always putting things together, was known to be able to fix anything”.
+According to Philip, his Dad “was a real tinkerer, always putting things together, was known to be able to fix anything”.
 His wife Ellen graduated from Radcliffe College, which she entered at the age of 16, graduating in her late teens.

 During the early years when Larry Fine owned it, Unitron USA was pretty much a small family run business.
 Both Lawrence and his wife were involved in it; his mother served as a part-time bookkeeper; and their two children, (Philip and Karen), had part-time jobs with the business during school breaks.
 The company typically had no more than two dozen employees.

 As part of the business, Lawrence was known to work with the engineers from Japan who he assessed to be quite good but he would tinker with their designs, primarily in the area of human engineering.
 Prototype products would come over from Japan and he would critique them and submit suggested improvements.

 He was also very involved in the marketing and advertising aspects of the business, both of which became legendary.
 Unitron USA was well known for it’s innovative marketing, initiating such things as credit plans, and time payments.
 Their advertisements in magazines such as Sky and Telescope and Astronomy were legendary.